 The versatility of wooden boards is what we love the most.
 Apart from chopping, dicing and shredding ingredients, you can use your beautiful board as,

 Charcuterie Platter: A large wood cutting board can be doubled as a charcuterie platter.
-Smoked meat and different variety of cheese are generally decorated on charcuterie tray.
+Smoked meat and different variety of cheese are generally decorated on a charcuterie tray.
 But vegetarian people can replace meat with fruit or nuts.
 Some of the chopping boards even feature a long compartment wherein you can arrange crackers.

-Serving Tray: A good looking edge grain cutting board is also a good serving tray.
+Serving Tray: A good-looking edge grain cutting board is also a good serving tray.
 If buying the product for both chopping and serving, look for a thick board with built-in hand grips.
 Comfortable grips let you transfer and serve items easily.

 Cheese Board: Entertain your friends with delicious cheese and wine beautifully placed on a wooden board.
-Choose a water-resistant product that is easy to clean and does not incorporate odor of cheese and other ingredients.
+Choose a water-resistant product that is easy to clean and does not incorporate the odor of cheese and other ingredients.

 How To Oil Wooden Cutting Board?

 Be it expensive or cheap, wood needs proper maintenance and oiling to last for a long time.
 There are special seasoning oils and conditioners for cutting boards that help restore its shine.
 Follow the steps below and you will be able to elongate the life of your butcher block.

 - Seasoning oil(prefer natural)

 - Paper towels